Monitor the transportation of goods

 You need to know and understand:

-the sources of the relevant information and documentation for the supplies being transported and the transportation methods and mode
+3. the sources of the relevant information and documentation for the goods being transported and the transportation mode

-- how to monitor the transportation of supplies using tracking and tracing systems
+6. how to monitor the transportation of goods using tracking and tracing systems

-- the types of problems that may occur with the transportation of supplies and how to resolve these
+8. the types of problems that may occur with the transportation of goods, the actions to take and organisational procedures for reporting issues that cannot be resolved

 Scope/range